Drakovek/MetadataMagic/README.md

     mm-archive [directory] [OPTIONS]

 Metadata for the archive will be pulled from existing `.json` metadata contained in the given directory, and you will be prompted for any metadata fields that could not be found in the existing `.json` files.
-Additionally, the you can choose to override the automatic metadata generation for any field and enter metadata fields manually using the following options.
+Additionally, you can choose to override the automatic metadata generation for any field and enter metadata fields manually using the following options.

     -s, --summary    Manually input the media's summary/description -d, --date       Manually input the media's publication date